python/devguide/coredev.rst

 As contributors to the CPython project, our shared responsibility is to collaborate constructively with other contributors, including core developers.
-This responsibility covers all forms of contribution, whether that's submitting patches to the implementation or documentation, reviewing other peoples patches, triaging issues on the issue tracker, or discussing design and development ideas on the core mailing lists.
+This responsibility covers all forms of contribution, whether that's submitting patches to the implementation or documentation, reviewing other peoples' patches, triaging issues on the issue tracker, or discussing design and development ideas on the core mailing lists.